zteater/Kepler-22b/README.md

 ## Attackers

-Attackers periodically drop bombs directed at the laser cannon or Terra.
-Attackers can be destroyed by shooting with laser cannon.
-Attackers increase in speed as they descend towards Terra.
-Game over if attackers reach Terra or destroy the laser cannon.
+Attackers periodically drop bombs aimed at the laser cannon or the surface.
+They can be destroyed by the laser cannon's shots.
+As attackers descend towards the Colony, they increase in speed.
+The game ends if attackers reach the colony or destroy the laser cannon.

 | Alien    | Wave  | Health | Points | Bomb      |     |
 | -------- | :---: | :----: | -----: | --------- | :-: |